Super Hero (film)

-Super Hero is a 2018 Bangladeshi action drama film.
+"Super Hero" is a 2018 Bangladeshi action spy thriller film.
 The film was directed by Ashiqur Rahman and produced by Taposhi Farooq.
-The film distributed by Heartbeat Production.
+The film was distributed by Heartbeat Production.
 It features Shakib Khan and Shabnom Bubly in lead roles, and Tiger Robi, Shampa Reza and Tariq Anam Khan in other roles.

 It is the first Bangladeshi film to have been filmed in Australia.